GSA-TTS/cg-logshipper/README.md

 - Document parsing of logs, maybe add examples for parsing common formats.
 - Port over all the [`datagov-logstack`](https://github.com/GSA/datagov-logstack) utility scripts for registering drains on apps/spaces
 - Add tests?
+- Add a --branch argument to the example under *Additional Configuration*, once we have a tagged release.
+- Change the method of getting PROXYROUTE to a user-provided service, rather than cf env.

 ## Contributing